p-rubi/maplibre-gl-dual-scale-control/README.md

 ## Browser demo

-View the [live demo](https://p-rubi.github.io/maplibre-gl-dual-scale-control/demo/) or open `demo/index.html` locally (serve it from a static server) to try a minimal Maplibre demo that uses the control.
+View the [live demo](https://p-rubi.github.io/maplibre-gl-dual-scale-control/demo/) or open `demo/index.html` locally (serve it from a static server) to try a minimal MapLibre demo that uses the control.

 ## Attribution